cameraui/docs/automations/index.md

 - **If / else.** Branch on a comparison.
 - **Switch.** Branch on several possible values.
 - **Sensor state.** Check one or more sensors, combined with AND or OR.
 Each value can be a fixed value or a variable from an earlier step.
+For a detection sensor you can check a specific value, like a recognised name, a plate, or a classifier label.
+When a sensor holds several values at once, the check passes if any one matches, and matching ignores upper and lower case.
 - **Time.** Only continue within a time-of-day range and on chosen days.

 ## Actions